How to prepare for the holidays with the disease?

 The final goal is always to experience joy, discovery and to minimize stress.
 Therefore, it is important to choose your trip according to criterias that are important to you.

-1. Environment and climate: which environment and climate cause the least symptoms?
+1. Environment and climate, which causes the least symptoms

 For example, I know that being close to the ocean and in a sunny, dry climate is good for my skin and lungs.
 So, these are my favorite destinations!
 On the contrary, I must avoid mites or humid environments, and when it comes to housing, I always anticipate it.

 Do you need access to a pharmacy or a hospital, or even to an emergency doctor, online or in person?
 Ask your doctor for prescriptions with the molecules’ names.
 Prepare a first-aid kit and discuss your trip with your doctor to take all factors into account.